Alternate Forms of Project Delivery overview

 Tip 6, remember the project charter recommendation.
 AFPD's section 7.3 advises a signed charter at project start, regardless of delivery method, to clarify lines of communication and eliminate assumptions.
 This is a quotable point on practice and ethics questions.

 Tip 7, recognize the Alberta-licence constraint on Design-Build.
-AFPD notes that the Architects Act in Alberta makes it difficult for an Architect to be a contractor, so an Architect typically cannot lead the design-build team.
-If a scenario asks who can lead the DB entity, this is the kind of nuance the exam rewards.
+AFPD notes that the Architects Act in Alberta makes it difficult for an architect to act as contractor, so an architect typically cannot lead the design-build entity.
+If a scenario asks who can lead the DB team, this is the kind of nuance the exam rewards.

 Common ExAC scenarios where AFPD is the answer